MILITARY UNIFORMS 5

 So when Finnish military was mobilized for Winter War, even when Guardsmen of Civil Guard arrived to mobilization in their Civil Guard uniforms, Finnish Army was still forced to issue all possible uniforms (m/22 and m/27) that it had in inventory and yet was not able to equip nearly all its soldiers with uniforms.
-Due to shortage of military uniforms large number of Finnish soldiers went to war in their own civilian clothes, with only cockade and leather belt being provided by the Army.
-This combination of mixed civilian clothes combined with military cockade and possibly belt was named as uniform m/Cajander (asepuku m/Cajander) after Finnish Prime Minister A.K.
+Due to shortage of military uniforms large number of Finnish soldiers went to war in their own civilian clothes, often with only cockade and leather belt being provided by the Army.
+This combination of mixed civilian clothes combined with military cockade and possibly belt was named as "uniform m/Cajander" ("asepuku m/Cajander%quot;) after Finnish Prime Minister A.K.
 Cajander (1879 – 1943), who had just few months before the war expressed in a public speech his joy for appropriations not being unnecessary wasted for military equipment, which would never be needed and would only become obsolete.
 While according the old proverb uniform makes a soldier and the whole idea of uniform begun as a way of identifying on which side the soldiers are, this shortage apparently cause surprisingly little problems and may have even been a sort of blessing in disguise.
 Finnish soldiers in general got equipped with white snow camouflage clothing, which was worn top of other clothing – so in general this snow camouflage clothing still gave them appearance of being clothed in uniform manner, no matter what they had under it.
 At that time Finland was still mostly a rural agrarian society and typical winter clothing used by its farmers and lumberjacks was likely actually better suited as winter combat clothing than military uniforms.

 PICTURE: Even after all possible military uniforms had been issued, there still were not enough to equip all soldiers during Winter War.
-Photograph showing group of soldiers that arrived as reinforcements to battlefield of Kollaa in January of 1940.
+This often used photograph shows group of soldiers that arrived as reinforcements to battlefield of Kollaa in January of 1940.
 Clothing of these soldiers represents what was commonly referred as "uniform m/Cajander".
-Notice m/Cajander".
 Notice civilian clothes, cockades in civilian hats and few ammunition bandoliers made from canvas.
 But while